cern-it-efp/EOSC-Testsuite/README.rst

 -Using Terraform's yamldecode with configs.yaml for variables instead of Python's replace function with placeholders.

--Disabled general Terraform support: only the providers and clouds on the table above are fully supported.
+-Disabled general Terraform support: only the providers and clouds that support Terraform and are present on the table above are fully supported by this suite.
 To run on another provider (supporting Terraform or not), the option '--no-terraform' has to be used.

 ``20.2``